btcpayserver/btcpayserver-doc/Troubleshooting.md

 ## 1. Replicating the issue

+First and foremost, try to determine when the issue happens.
+Try to replicate the issue.
+If you think it will describe your issue better, take a screenshoot.

 ## 2. Looking through the logs (optional)

 Logs can usually provide an essential piece of information.
 They are sort of an advanced step.
 In the next few paragraphs, we will describe how to get the log information for various parts of BTCPay.